 In the event of a student concern (as outlined in the preceding section) where his/her behavior is perceived to be dangerous or disruptive and the DFS finds that the student does not need to be administratively withdrawn, suspended, or expelled, there still may be a need to impose a behavioral contract upon the student for him/her to remain at the College.
 Behavioral contracts, by their nature, should outline the behavior that the College is concerned with specific considerations of what the student needs to do to rectify any potential problems.
 With this, considerations will normally be given to timeframe, duration, as well as ramifications for the student breaking the contract.
 In general, a behavioral contract that is not followed will most likely result in the student being suspended or expelled from the College.
-The DFS, along with any other consultants from faculty/staff, will administer and enforce the behavioral contract and will follow-up with the student either upon successful completion of following the contracts parameters or in the event the behavioral contract is not followed and further action is needed.
-The DFS is the final authority on all behavioral contract decisions, and the behavioral contract falls outside of the Social Code Review Process.
+The DFS, along with any other consultants from faculty/staff, will administer and enforce the behavioral contract and will follow-up with the student either upon successful completion of following the contracts parameters or in the event the behavioral contract decisions, and the behavioral contract falls outside of the Social Code Review Process.